rajeevzar/World_temperature_citywise_tseries/README.md

 1. Clone the repository and navigate to the project directory.

-2. Ensure the input data files are available in the specified paths:
+2. Ensure the input data files are available in the specified paths (you can download them usin the Google Drive Link):

    - Site metadata file: `ghcnm.tavg.v4.0.1.20250108.qcf.inv`
    - Temperature data file: `ghcnm.tavg.v4.0.1.20250108.qcf.dat`